Allowing Experimentation in educational settings

 You can enable subtitles by pressing the CC icon on the video

-Whenever you, as a teacher, provide students with assignments, you can set the boundaries real strict and give exact instructions of how the students should work, which steps they should take.
-Or you can set the boundaries real strict and stimulate them to find their own way of reaching the goal, making a product within the giving boundaries.
+Whenever you, as a teacher, provide students with assignments, you have control over the amount of freedom.
+You can set the boundaries to be very strict, and give exact instructions of how the students should work, and which steps they should take.
+Or, you can set the boundaries to be strict and yet also stimulate them to find their own way of reaching the goal, making a product within the given boundaries.

-Bounded without freedom and strict instructions lead to predictable results: students try to follow the instructions as well as they can, and the end results are all very similar.
+Being bounded without freedom and having strict instructions leads to predictable results: students try to follow the instructions as well as they can, and the end results are all very similar.

 Depending on the type of assignment, you could consider giving the students more room for exploration and experimenting, so they experience more freedom.
 This might lead to new ideas and innovation.
 Above all, the students have more fun in working on the assignment.

-Offering students more freedom creates a feeling of ownership: they have a unique product of idea, that is their own and they are not a dime a dozen.
-It makes teaching nicer as well, the results may surprise you and it is more fun to work in this way.
+Offering students more freedom creates a feeling of ownership: they have a unique idea of their product, one that is their own, and they are not a dime a dozen.
+It makes teaching nicer as well, and the results may surprise you.
+It is more fun to work in this way.

 Hanze University of Applied Sciences, Groningen, the Netherlands

 Voice over: Jeroen Loef – Honours coordinator and lecturer, School of Marketing Management